Skip to Main Content

 When you enter two words next to each other in a search, most databases will add a hidden AND when carrying out a search.
 This means that they will look for both words anywhere in the record.

-For example hand washing will find articles with Hand in the Title and Washing in the abstract as well as as Phrase.
+For example hand washing will find articles with Hand in the title and Washing in the abstract as well as as Phrase.

 If you want to only search for the words as a phrase then you need to use the right syntax to tell the database what you want.
 Usually this is where you add quotation marks around the words.
 For example, "Hand washing" or "critical care"

-In Scopus use of double quotation marks are used searching to search for a loose / approximate phrase.
+In Scopus use of double quotation marks are used to search for a loose / approximate phrase.
 To search for an exact phrase you should enclose the phrase in braces: {oyster toadfish}.

-If you are searching for a phrase check the database Help to confirm what you should use.
+If you are searching for a phrase, check the database Help to confirm what you should use.

 "Proximity" or "adjacency" can be a very useful tool.
 It is a way to search for two or more words that occur within a certain number of words from each other.
 This can be very helpful when your topic can be described in different ways.
 For example, 'climate change' could also appear in a paper as 'change in the climate'.